minnojs/minno-quest/src/0.1/manager/messages.md

 Alternatively you may use the `keys` property in order to set a key (or keys) that proceed.
 The keys property takes either a key (i.e. `'a'`) a keyCode (i.e. `65`) or an array of such (i.e. `['a','b']`).

-This table shows several useful keyCodes for your convinience (there are more [here](http://www.cambiaresearch.com/articles/15/javascript-char-codes-key-codes)):
+This table shows several useful keyCodes for your convenience (there are more [here](http://www.cambiaresearch.com/articles/15/javascript-char-codes-key-codes)):

 Code    | Function
 ------- | -----------